Mary Cadorette

-Mary Therese Cadorette (born March 31, 1957) is an American actress best known for playing Jack Tripper's live-in girlfriend, flight attendant Vicky Bradford, on the short-lived 1984 Three's Company spin-off Three's a Crowd.
+Mary Cadorette (born March 31, 1957) is an American actress best known for playing Jack Tripper's live-in girlfriend, flight attendant Vicky Bradford, on the short-lived 1984 Three's Company spin-off Three's a Crowd.

 Education

 Cadorette graduated with a BFA in Dramatic Arts and Theater from the University of Connecticut in 1979.

 Television, theater and film credits

+In 1976, she participated in the Miss America Pageant as "Miss Connecticut".
 In 1981, she was acting in commercials.
-In 1984 the producers of Three's Company decided at the end of the 8th season that they would spin off a new show starring John Ritter with a love interest.
+In 1984, the producers of Three's Company decided at the end of the 8th season that they would spin off a new show starring John Ritter with a love interest.
 Over 500 women auditioned for the love interest role who would be named Vicky Bradford.
-During auditions Ritter felt an immediate connection to Cadorette, who was cast as stewardess Vicky Bradford, and introduced in the Three's Company episode "Cupid Works Overtime".
+During auditions Ritter felt an immediate connection to Cadorette, who was cast as flight stewardess Vicky Bradford, and introduced in the Three's Company episode "Cupid Works Overtime".
 Cadorette as Vicky appeared in two more episodes of Three's Company before she began as a co-star in Three's a Crowd.
 The show lasted one season.

 Cadorette performed in multiple dinner theatres with the USO.
 She also spent three and a half years on Broadway as an understudy for the lead role of "Peggy Sawyer" in the Broadway musical 42nd Street.
 She later took over the role.
-In 1990 she landed the recurring role of Margaret Turner on Night Court.
+In 1990, she landed the recurring role of Margaret Turner on Night Court.

 Cadorette has been in multiple films, including Stewardess School and The Rat Pack.
 In the 1980s she was also seen on a number of game shows, including The $25,000 Pyramid, Super Password, and Body Language.